Applications of nanotechnology: Construction

 Nanotechnology's ability to observe and control the material world at a nanoscopic level can offer great potential for construction development.
 Nanotechnology can help improve the strength and durability of construction materials, including cement, steel, wood, and glass.

-By applying nanotechnology, materials can gain a range of new properties.
-The discovery of a highly ordered crystal nanostructure of amorphous C-S-H gel and the application of photocatalyst and coating technology result in a new generation of materials with properties like water resistance, self-cleaning property, wear resistance, and corrosion protection.
-Among the new nanoengineered polymers, there are highly efficient superplasticizers for concrete and high-strength fibers with exceptional energy absorbing capacity.
+By applying nanotechnology, materials can gain new properties.
+The discovery of a crystal nanostructure of amorphous C-S-H gel and the application of photocatalyst and coating result in a new generation of materials with properties like water resistance, self-cleaning property, wear resistance, and corrosion protection.
+Among the new nanoengineered polymers, there are useful superplasticizers for concrete and high-strength fibers with exceptional energy absorbing capacity.

 Experts believe that nanotechnology remains in its exploration stage and has potential in improving conventional materials such as steel.
 Understanding the composite nanostructures of such materials and exploring nanomaterials' different applications may lead to the development of new materials with expanded properties, such as electrical conductivity as well as temperature-, moisture- and stress-sensing abilities.

 Due to the complexity of the equipment, nanomaterials have high cost compared to conventional materials, meaning they are not likely to feature high-volume building materials.
 In special cases, nanotechnology can help reduce costs for complicated problems.
 But in most cases, the traditional method for construction remains more cost-efficient.
 With the improvement of manufacturing technologies, the costs of applying nanotechnology into construction have been decreasing over time and are expected to decrease more.